Other tests may be done to confirm or evaluate the disease.

 Small bowel enteroscopy: This test uses a long, lighted flexible

 tube with a tiny camera that sends pictures of the small intestine to a video

 screen.
 This helps the doctor look at the small intestine.
 The doctor can also

-- Blood tests to find antibodies, which can sometimes help the doctor tell if you have Crohn's disease or ulcerative colitis.
+Blood tests to find antibodies: These tests can sometimes help the doctor tell if you have Crohn's disease or ulcerative colitis.
 These tests include anti-neutrophil cytoplasmic antibody with perinuclear staining (pANCA), anti-Saccharomyces cerevisiae antibody (ASCA), and outer membrane porin C (Omp C).

 This information is produced and provided by the National

 Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National